Shifting Image

 Key achievements

-• Recognized with 7+ international design awards
+• Recognized with 7+ international awards.

 • Panoramic view of the exhibition room with a timeline wall, large projected colonial portraits, and a seated visitor.
 The bust of Johan Maurits appears in the foreground, partially turned.